peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 ## Objectives
 NetBox DNS is designed to be the 'DNS Source of Truth' analogous to NetBox being the 'Network Source of Truth'.

 The plugin stores information about DNS name servers, DNS views and zones, and DNS records, making it a data source for automatic provisioning of DNS instances.
-Registration information about DNS registrars and contacts for DNS domains can also be stored and associated with zones.
+Registration information about DNS registrars and registratiob contacts for DNS domains can also be stored and associated with zones.

 The main focus of the plugin is to ensure the quality of the data stored in it.
 To achieve this, there are many validation and automation mechanisms in place: